wp-plugins/qrz-search/readme.txt

 = What is QRZ.com? =

-It's a popular ham radio site where ham's lookup information about operator's based on their call sign.
+It's a popular ham radio site where hams lookup information about operators based on their call sign.
 It also has lots of other ham radio information.

 = Am I allowed to do this? =